Your money — our investment

 Deviations from the strategic target value are possible within the regulatory ranges (“effective” compared to “strategy”).

-Cumulative performance since
+Cumulative performance since 1 January 2025

-At the end of May 2025, the net return on the investment portfolio was 1.24% (benchmark: 1.11%).
+At the end of December 2025, the net return on the investment portfolio was 7.40% (benchmark: 6.88%).

-Performance by investment category* (January — May 2025)
+Performance by investment category* (

-Comparison of investment performance in%
+Comparison of investment performance in % last 5 years

-Annualized values as of December 31, 2024 in%
+Annualized values as of December 31, 2025 in%

 “We rely on inexpensive, index-oriented investment instruments.
 Because saved costs are the safest return.”